davedoesdev/qlobber/aedes/bench/README.txt

+Run these programs with:

+    node file.js

-Run these programs with node and compare the timings printed to standard output.
+and compare the timings printed to standard output.